ing-jorgehv/battery_notifier_desktop/README.md

 # battery_notifier_desktop
-A desktop app to notify when the battery reach the 100% of their capacity
+A desktop app (for Windows) to show a message when the battery reach the 100% of their capacity or notify when the battery has less than 21%